It's time to focus on sustainable leather sourcing and one of the most complex supply chains in the apparel and footwear industries.

 Why Focus on Leather?

 Leather is a versatile, durable, and historically significant material in fashion.
 However, the majority of leather production is industrialised using the most environmentally damaging processes.
-Each year, the global leather industry produces approximately 24 billion square feet of leather.
-Currently, the global environmental impact of leather is huge.

 The major problems with leather production are deforestation, water consumption, chemical use, and pollution.